itw929/FinCheck/README.md

 Repo → **Settings** → **Pages** → Source: **Deploy from a branch** →
 Branch: **main**, folder: **/ (root)** → Save.

-Two minutes later you are live at `https://YOUR-NAME.github.io/fincheck/`
+Now you have
+`https://YOUR-NAME.github.io/fincheck/`

-That is the whole deployment. `index.html` loads `engine.js` and `analyses.js` with plain `<script src>` tags — no fetch, no server, no API key.
-It behaves identically opened from your Finder and served from Pages, which means hostile conference wifi cannot break the demo.
+`index.html` loads `engine.js` and `analyses.js`
+with plain `<script src>` tags.
+It behaves identically opened from the Finder and served from Pages, which means unreliable conference WiFi can't break the demo.

 `ingest.js` and `import-analysis.js` sit in the repo but never run there.
-They are things you run on your laptop.
-Nothing in them is secret.
+They are run locally.

-**Buy the domain.** About £10, and the pack is right that it changes how the project reads.
-Add a `CNAME` file containing your domain and point an ALIAS or four A records at GitHub's IPs.

-## 3. Install what you need
+## 3. Install

-Node 18 or newer — earlier versions have no global `fetch` and everything here depends on it.
+Node 18 or newer is needed since earlier versions have no global `fetch` and everything here depends on it.

 ```bash